 Based on SEER data, black men and women appear to have a higher proportion of proximal cancers than other racial/ethnic groups.
 In addition, 5-year survival rates for proximal cancers are worse for blacks (best for Asians and Pacific Islanders), and these survival disparities persist after adjusting for age, sex, stage of presentation, and therapy received.
-55 Although poverty is a confounder for CRC incidence and survival, recent data suggest that socioeconomic status plays a more prominent role for distal colon and rectal cancers than proximal cancers in whites, blacks, and Asians and Pacific Islanders.
-47 among different racial/ethnic subgroups.
+Although poverty is a confounder for CRC incidence and survival, recent data suggest that socioeconomic status plays a more prominent role for distal colon and rectal cancers than proximal cancers in whites, blacks, and Asians and Pacific Islanders.

+There is some evidence from separate analyses conducted from screening colonoscopy cohorts derived from the CORI database on the difference of prevalence and distribution of polyps among different racial/ethnic subgroups.
 However, the clinical importance of some of these differences is still unclear.
-These studies found that blacks (both men and women) had higher prevalence of large adenomas and proximal lesions (adenomas and advanced neoplasia).
-56-59 Based on analogous data from CORI, there does not appear to be a difference in the distribution of large adenomas in Hispanics compared to whites, although Hispanics appear to have a lower age-adjusted prevalence of large adenomas than whites.
+These studies found that blacks (both men and women) had higher prevalence of large adenomas and proximal lesions (adenomas and advanced neoplasia).56-59 Based on analogous data from CORI, there does not appear to be a difference in the distribution of large adenomas in Hispanics compared to whites, although Hispanics appear to have a lower age-adjusted prevalence of large adenomas than whites.